 On January 17, 2019, the Board approved the Community Solar Energy Pilot Program following substantial public input and launched it on February 19, 2019 upon the publication of rules in the New Jersey Register.
-The Pilot Program establishes a capacity limit of at least 75MW per year for three years, at least 40% of which must be allocated to projects serving low- and moderate-income participants.
+The Pilot Program establishes a capacity limit of at least 75MW per year for three years, at least 40% of which must be allocated to projects serving overburdened communities.
 Pursuant to the CEA, the Pilot Program will be replaced within three years by a permanent Community Solar Program.

 In addition to the Pilot Program rule, the Board approved and released the Program Year 1 Community Solar Energy Pilot Program application form on March 29, 2019.
 The Program Year 1 application period opened on April 9, 2019 and closed on September 9, 2019.
 The Board received 252 applications, representing over 650MW.
 On December 20, 2019, the Board granted conditional approval to 45 projects, representing almost 78MW.
 All 45 projects have committed to allocating at least 51% of project capacity to low- and moderate-income subscribers.
-In the summer of 2020, the Board will be conducting further stakeholder engagement to evaluate the Program Year 1 process before issuing the Program Year 2 application form in 2020.
+The Board conducted stakeholder engagement in the summer of 2020 to evaluate the Program Year 1 process and will issue the Program Year 2 application form in the fall of 2020.